theowenyoung/archive-actionsflow/docs/workflow.md

 # `on`

-Required, The name of the Actionsflow event that triggers the workflow.
-You should provide a trigger configuration map to watch the trigger updating.
+Required, The name of the Actionsflow trigger.
+Triggers are how your workflows can start automated workflows whenever they add or update something in your workflow.

 For a list of available triggers, see "[Triggers](/docs/triggers.md)"